Nuestra conclusión

 Many would expect the Vomero Plus with ZoomX to hit over 70% in our energy return test, yet we measured 67.1% in the heel and 68.8% in the forefoot.

-While it doesn’t hit supershoe-like levels because of its training-focused design with a thicker outsole rubber for durability, it still ranks near the top and outperforms most competitors in the daily trainer category.
+While it doesn’t hit supershoe-like levels because of its TPE-based foam (instead of Pebax) and a thicker outsole rubber for durability, it still ranks near the top and outperforms most competitors in the daily trainer category.

 Talón